-Instead, we drove on to Tonnerre, to see the Fosse Dionne.
+Instead, we drove on to Tonnerre to see the Fosse Dionne.
 This is a rather weird amount of water that oozes up from the ground.
-The strange thing about it, is, that it’s never been explored.
-Apparently, it’s too deep and dangerous, therefore, there’s no real record of how far down these clear blue waters reach.
+The strange thing is, that it’s never been explored.
+Apparently, it’s too deep and dangerous therefore, there’s no real record of how far down these clear blue waters reach.

-It’s no surprise, that the Fosse, used to be the local wash house, it’s a rather odd little place, somewhat a forgotten town.
+It’s no surprise, that the Fosse used to be the local wash house and it’s a rather odd little place -somewhat a forgotten town.

-With free parking for motorhome’s outside on the approach.
-We conveniently parked up in a peaceful setting, along with several other vans.
+There’s free parking for motorhome’s outside on the approach.
+So, we conveniently parked up in a peaceful setting, along with several other vans.

 The abbey is one beautiful building and it’s huge.
 Dating from the 12th century, it’s the oldest surviving Cistercian building in France.

-It’s surrounded by forests, cycle paths and walking trails, so we chose a 2 hour walking route through the forest.
-Mainly, so we could keep in the shade.
+It’s surrounded by forests, cycle paths and walking trails, so we chose a 2-hour walking route through the forest.
+Mainly, so that we could keep in the shade.